byaruhaf/RWiOSBootcamp/Week2/README.md

 **All joking aside,**

-The reason I prefer structs is the value semantics especially mutability.
+The reason I prefer structs is the value semantics especially immutability.
 But as game model required **mutation** I changed the model to a class to avoid adding mutation keyword to all my model functions.
 The next version of the 3 games could be rewritten for **MVVM** so the **model** is a struct & the **view model** is a class.

 ### Shared Game assets :
 The shared game assets could also be moved from the individual game project to Swift Package.